Z4rkos/Express_Mongoose_API/README.md

 -   More comments.
 -   Expand JWT functionality.
--   Add add a frontend for the post APIs.
+-   Add a frontend for the post APIs.
 -   Learn React so i can use that instad if the horror that is vanilla js for frontend.